 Work and (parallel) time.
-For comparing different runs, we consider two types of measures, work and time, which are standard measures of comparing efficiency in parallel applications.
-Work refers to the total amount of computation performed by all tasks and measured as the total running of all tasks.
-(Parallel) Time refers to the amount of (end-toend) time that it takes to complete a parallel computation.
+For comparing different runs, we consider two types of measures, work and time, which are standard measures for comparing efficiency in parallel applications.
+Work refers to the total amount of computation performed by all tasks and measured as the total running time of all tasks.
+(Parallel) Time refers to the amount of (end-to-end) time that it takes to complete a parallel computation.
 It is well-known that under certain assumptions a computation with W work can be executed on P processors in $\frac{W}{P}$ time plus some scheduling overheads; this is sometimes called the work-time principle.
-Improvements in total work often directly lead to improvements in time but also in other resource consumptions, e.g., processors, power, etc. As we describe in our experiments, our approach improves work by avoiding unnecessary work, which translates to improvements in run-time (and other resources).
+Improvements in total work often directly lead to improvements in time but also in the consumption of other resources, e.g., processors, power, etc. As we describe in our experiments, our approach reduces work by avoiding unnecessary computations, which translates to improvements in run-time (and use of other resources).

 Initial run and dynamic update.
-The most important measurements we perform involve the comparison of the execution of a MapReduce job with Hadoop and with Incoop.
+The most important measurements we perform involve the comparison of the execution of a MapReduce job with Hadoop vs. with Incoop.
 For the Incoop measurements, we consider two different runs.
 The initial run refers to a run starting with an empty memoization server that has no memoized results.
 Such a run executes all tasks and populates the memoization server by storing the performed computations and the location of their results.
-The dynamic update refers to a run of the same job with a different input but that happens after the initial run, avoiding recomputation when possible.
+The dynamic update refers to a run of the same job with a modified input, but that happens after the initial run, avoiding re-computation when possible.

 Speedup.
-To assess the effectiveness of dynamic updates we measure the work and time after modifying varying percentages of the input data and comparing them to those for performing the same computation with Hadoop.
+To assess the effectiveness of dynamic updates, we measure the work and time after modifying varying percentages of the input data and comparing them to those for performing the same computation with Hadoop.
 We refer to the ratio of the Hadoop run to the incremental run (Incoop dynamic update) as speedup (in work and in time).
-When modifying p% of the input data, we randomly choose p% of the input chunks and replace them with new chunks of equal size and newly generated contents.
+When modifying p% of the input data, we randomly chose p% of the input chunks and replaced them with new chunks of equal size and newly generated content.